SpaceX books another ride for a millionaire around the moon - KTVZ

 The mission will come only after SpaceX fulfills its commitment to launch billionaire payments processing CEO Jared Isaacman on the first commercial human spaceflight mission on Starship, a rocket and spacecraft system that is still under development at SpaceX facilities in South Texas.
 Starship is awaiting approval from federal regulators to make its first uncrewed orbital test flight.

-SpaceX will also carry out its first trip around the moon for billionaire fashion mogul Yusaku Maezawa, a mission announced years ago, before Tito’s trip, according to a press release.
+SpaceX will also carry out its first trip around the moon for billionaire fashion mogul Yusaku Maezawa, a mission announced years ago, before Tito’s trip, according to a news release.

+Tito said during a news conference Wednesday afternoon that the only difference between his mission and Maezawa’s will be that he and his wife only purchased individual seats on the mission, while Maezawa purchased an entire flight for himself and a group of artists.

+“The mission now is open for 10 others to sign up as well,” Tito said.
+He added he is not expecting this flight to launch in the near future, as he hopes SpaceX will launch “hundreds” of flights — including uncrewed satellite launches — before he and his wife fly.

 Tito, who is 82, became the first person ever to pay his way to space 21 years ago when he booked a ride with a company called Space Adventures.
 That company booked a handful of rides to space by purchasing seats aboard Russian Soyuz spacecraft in the early 2000s.